Inventory Asset Management

 Part One of Series: The Outright Buy

 One drawback of the outright buy is that your product mix may be moderately liquid, which could negatively affect your buyout amount.
-If your independent distribution partner is unsure about the return on investment due to market conditions, product condition, date code, or other risk factors, the buyout offer will be lower than if the risk were being shared by both parties.
+If your independent distribution partner is unsure about the return on investment due to market conditions, product conditions, date codes, or other risk factors, the buyout offer will be lower than if the risk were being shared by both parties.
 If this is the case, risk-sharing options such as consignment or demand opportunity might be a better choice for recovering value from your surplus.
 We will explore the topics of consignment in part two and demand opportunity in part three of this series.

 Part Two of Series: Consignment